The 5 best Android emulator for PC [2021 Edition]

 However, it needs you to register on its official website and activate your account by verifying your email address.
 As with Andy OS, Genymotion also uses Virtual Box.

 Genymotion's unique feature is that it allows you to choose from a number of Android devices, whether smartphones or tablets and then use Virtual Box to emulate the device.

 It is faster than Bluestacks, but some features are only available in its paid version.

-YouWave Android is the ideal option for those who do not have a high-end system.
+YouWave Android is the ideal android emulator for pc for those who do not have a high-end system.
 It can be installed on a limited machine without problems, and also if your thing is gaming with You Wave Android you will have support for online multiplayer.
-It also has a very easy to use interface.
+It also has a very easy-to-use interface.

 Users can install You Wave Android applications through APKs or Google Play.
 It is not totally free, but the developer offers a ten-day trial before you have to shell out your money.

 - Android UI Emulation

 Windows Android is highly optimized for Windows systems.
 It can be installed easily and, when running on top of the Windows Kernel, it ensures that it is fast and will not suffer unexpected hangs or closings.